nblumoe/campingstove/README.md

 for the most important mobile OS.

 Currently campingstove includes example code and comments for a simple view and a model.
-We are going to provide a more naked version which will be less illustrative but allows to immediately start writing you own app without having to remove preexisting code.
+We are going to provide an additional, more naked version which will be less illustrative but allows to immediately start writing you own app without having to remove preexisting code.

 Frameworks